Logius-standaarden/fsc-core/draft-fsc-core-00-introduction.md

 Reasons for participating in multiple Groups could be the use of different environments for production and test deployments or when participating in different ecosystems like health industry and government industry.

 An organization can offer the same API in multiple Groups.
 When doing so, the organization will be a Peer in every Group, and define the API as a Service in the Directory of each Group using a different Inway for each Group.

-## Requirements Language

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14) [[RFC2119]] [[RFC8174]] when, and only when, they appear in all capitals, as shown here.